gregcox7/StatLabs/docs/01-exploring.md

   facet_wrap("survived")
 ```

 What bin width do you believe gives the best visual summary and why?
-Do the shapes of the histograms suggest that there was any influence of the "women and *children* first" rule on who survived?
+Describe whether the shapes of the histograms in each facet are consistent with the "women and *children* first" rule.

 :::

 ## Wrap-up

 Today we began our adventure by using RStudio to explore some data.
 We saw how to look at data and how to summarize it in various helpful ways.
-These were frequency tables, bar charts, and histograms.
+These were frequency tables, proportions, bar charts, and histograms.

 * Frequency tables count the number of times a particular value of a particular variable (or combination of values across multiple variables) occurs in our dataset.
 * We can use the counts in frequency tables to calculate proportions, which are better at conveying relative values.